 Are there other books connected to this one?
 (For example The Prison Letters written by Paul can be looked at for similar themes)

 Often times you can simply look in your Study Bible for these details.
 But we also have the blessing of great online resources we can use too.
-I have created a Tool Kit of resources I use right here I will be updated this from time to time!
+Find out more of my favorites over here.

 Dig In Deeper

 Whether I’m studying and entire book or a specific passage, I use the same method of study.
 Over the years I have used many different techniques but they all come down to studying line by line, verse by verse, and word by word.
 I decided to create my own method of study, drawing on my experience and what worked for me.
 It is called the LIFE Bible study Method.